Scaling limit of soliton lengths in a multicolor box-ball system: Proofs of combinatorial lemmas

 Lastly in this subsection, we prove Proposition \ref{prop:invariants_proof}.

-\begin{proof}[\textbf{Proof of Proposition \ref{prop:invariants_proof}}] (iv) immediately follows from (i)-(iii).
-According to Proposition \ref{prop:BBS_standardization}, the assertion is valid for arbitrary BBS if and only if it is true for the standardized system with initial configuration $\hat{X}$, where each positive color is used exactly once.
-Hence, without loss of generality, we may assume that each positive color in $X$ is used exactly once.
-Furthermore, in proving (i)-(iii), we may assume that there is a ball of color $\kappa$ in $X$, since otherwise the cyclic update rule $\mathcal{T}_{\kappa}$ simply increases all positive colors by $1$.
+\begin{proof}[\textbf{Proof of Proposition \ref{prop:invariants_proof}}] \textbf{(iv)} immediately follows from \textbf{(i)}-\textbf{(iii)}.
+According to Proposition \ref{prop:BBS_standardization}, the assertion is valid for arbitrary BBS if and only if it is true for the standardized system with initial configuration $\hat{\xi}$, where each positive color is used exactly once.
+Hence, without loss of generality, we may assume that each positive color in $\xi$ is used exactly once.
+Furthermore, in proving (i)-(iii), we may assume that there is a ball of color $\kappa$ in $\xi$, since otherwise the cyclic update rule $\mathcal{T}_{\kappa}$ simply increases all positive colors by $1$.
 Since all the invariants depend only on the relative ordering between ball colors, the assertion holds trivially.
-We will also denote $X'=\mathcal{T}_{\kappa}(X)$.
+We will also denote $\xi'=\mathcal{T}_{\kappa}(\xi)$.
+For any string $\mathbf{u}$ of integers in $\{0,1,\dots,\kappa-1\}$, we let $\mathbf{u}'$ denote the string obtained by incrementing the positive integers in $\mathbf{u}$ by one.